-Originally published in 1967, this book helped sparked national debate on the war.
-It includes a powerful speech written by Zinn that President Johnson should have given to lay out the case for ending the war.
-This edition includes a new introduction by the author.
+In this slim book written in 1967, Howard Zinn offers a compelling case against the Vietnam War.
+He includes a powerful speech that President Johnson should have given to lay out the case for ending the war.
 Read more at Haymarket Books.

 A Break-in for Peace